Ever notice how people respond to challenges in two completely different ways?

 Curate a High-Agency Environment

-The environment shapes behaviour more than willpower.
+Environment shapes behavior more than willpower.
 You're the average of your five closest influences.
 Surround yourself with people who act, not those who complain.

 Action steps:

-Low-agency environments are like high-fee investment products—they slowly drain your potential without noticing.
+Low-agency environments are like high-fee investment products.
+They slowly drain your potential without you noticing.

 Build a System for Reflection and Feedback